Old Pictures

 … having the World at his Feet

-Watercolour, DIN A 4, 1997. — The sequel to the previous picture’s subject, this time viewed from the opposite direction.
+Watercolour, DIN A 4, 1997. — The continuation of the subject from the previous picture, but this time from the opposite perspective.

 dem die Welt zu Füßen liegt